How To Get Rid of Furniture In Japan: An Easy Guide

 Common sodai gomi items

 Different regions of Japan have different ways of categorizing exactly what items are oversized.
-And excluding items from the Home Appliance Recycling Law, common sodai gomi items are:
+Common sodai gomi items include the following:

 • Furniture (chests, bookshelves, tables, desks, chairs, etc.)